 Ensuring alignment between key stakeholders through frequent workshops

 Through frequent workshops, HDN, the Data Sharing Coalition, system operators and other stakeholders work towards a design and implementation of this use case.
 The use case will be designed to facilitate many-to-many reach, allowing all consumers to share their energy data with all intermediaries and loan providers in the same way.
 Loan providers are currently developing new financial propositions to be able to provide these green loans.
-This is a prerequisite for the launch of a live pilot of this use case with several parties in the financial domain in June 2021.
+This is a prerequisite for the launch of a live pilot of this use case with several parties in the financial domain.